Actifio/powershell/README.md

 ```
 $PSVersionTable.CLRVersion
 ```

-#### PowerShell version 6
+Note that the second digit can be misleading.
+For instance 4.0.30319.42000 is actually .NET 4.6

-Issues have been seen running PowerShell (as opposed to Windows PowerShell) version 6.0.
+#### PowerShell Core

-At this time we support Windows PowerShell 3.0 to 5.1
+PowerShell Core (as opposed to Windows PowerShell) has been tested on Windows.
+At this time the only known issue is that SSL Certificates need to be manually imported before using PowerShell Core.

 ### 2)   Confirm if the actpowercli module is already installed